ramonesaj/elk-stack-project1/README.md

 -  What does Metricbeat record?
 Metricbeat collects metrics and statistics and takes them to the output that you select.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.
+_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|